What is in this leaflet

 Continue taking this medicine for as long as your doctor tells you.

 Simvastatin helps to lower your cholesterol, but it does not cure your condition.
 It is important to keep taking your medicine even if you feel well.
+You may have to take cholesterol-lowering medicines for the rest of your life.
+If you stop taking this medicine, your cholesterol levels may rise again.

 Make sure you have enough to last over weekends and holidays.